Czech Wedding Traditions Complete Guide for Modern Couples

 - Failed attempt superstition: Bride tripping means bad luck

-- Photography moment: Most requested shot after ceremony
+- Photography moment: One of the most requested shots after the ceremony

-Únos nevěstyOO-nohs NEH-vyehs-tee (OO-nohs NEH-vyehs-tee) is a playful tradition where the bride is “kidnapped” by the groom’s friends during the reception and hidden in a local pub, requiring the groom to find her within 1-2 hours or pay a ransom of 2,000-10,000 CZK ($88-$440 USD).
+Unos nevesty (OO-nohs NEH-vyehs-tee) is a playful tradition where the bride is “kidnapped” by the groom’s friends during the reception and hidden in a local pub.
+The groom must find her within a set time or pay a ransom.

 Kidnapping tradition details: